-Aggregate planning will ensure that organization can plan for workforce level, inventory level and production rate in line with its strategic goal and objective.
+Aggregate planning will ensure that organization can plan for workforce level, inventory level

 Aggregate planning as an Operational Tool

 Aggregate planning helps achieve balance between operation goal, financial goal and overall strategic objective of the organization.
 It serves as a platform to manage capacity and demand planning.